 - Community Service

 It’s a simple recipe that doesn’t require an elaborate budget.
 A yoga mat + a dash of willingness and voilà: Sobriety is served!
-I admit that basic equation might give short shrift to the complexities of recovery.
+I admit that basic equations might give short shrift to the complexities of recovery.
 Yet it makes clear that the mat is where it begins.
 And it demonstrates how, after the sweat dries, the process continues.
-Fortunately there’s a science behind these modalities, one which uncovers a sophisticated apparatus and an intricate system of brain mechanics worthy of exploring.
+Fortunately, there’s a science behind these modalities, one which uncovers a sophisticated apparatus and an intricate system of brain mechanics worthy of exploring.

 Controlled breathing techniques often used in yoga practices can rapidly reduce anxiety and arousal by bringing the body to a physiologically relaxed state.
 According to Khanna and Greeson (2013), simply moving the body stimulates the breath and is believed by those following yogic principles to raise prana, or “life force,” leading to a positive alteration in mood.
 In particular, Sudarshan Kriya (SK), a breathing practice taught by The Art of Living Foundation, significantly increases alpha activity in the brain, which signifies calmness.
 One study examined the effects of SK on depressive symptoms in 60 alcohol-dependent men.
 After a week of a standard detoxification program at a mental health center in Bangalore, India, participants were randomly assigned to either two weeks of SK or a standard alcoholism treatment control.

 At the conclusion of three weeks, scores on a standard depression inventory dropped 75% in the SK group, as compared with 60% in the standard treatment group.
-Levels of two stress hormones, cortisol and corticotropin, also dropped in the SK group, but not in the control group.
+Levels of two stress hormones, cortisol, and corticotropin, also dropped in the SK group but not in the control group.
 The authors suggest that SK might be a beneficial treatment for the depression common in the early stages of recovery from alcoholism.

 The rapid, cyclical breathing in SK creates a calm, relaxed state of mind.
 This in turn allows an individual to fall naturally into a meditative state, essentially producing the same dopaminergic effect as a drug.
 According to Durrant et al. (2009), “Drugs can generate strong positive emotional experiences because of their action on natural reward systems in the brain, essentially signaling that they are the kind of stimuli that the organism should be paying attention to.”
 Findings suggest that meditation induced by breathing acts on these same brain reward centers and produces antidepressant-like effects that improve emotional states.

 Interest in meditation practices as clinical interventions has increased tremendously in recent years.
 Science shows that mindfulness meditation, a technique based on Buddhist meditation practices that focuses the mind on the present moment, is associated with multiple measures of well-being.
 These include reductions in depressive symptoms and perceptions of stress and pain, as well as improved immune function.
-Mindfulness meditation practitioners also show enhanced ability to regulate cognitive and emotional behavior.
+Mindfulness meditation practitioners also show an enhanced ability to regulate cognitive and emotional behavior.

 In lay terms, consistent meditation installs a “pause button” in the brain enabling one to respond rather than react.
-Heightened awareness reduces impulsivity, an empirically-validated antecedent to substance abuse.
-For a trigger-happy alcoholic or addict, meditation is literally a life-saver.
+Heightened awareness reduces impulsivity, an empirically validated antecedent to substance abuse.
+For a trigger-happy alcoholic or addict, meditation is literally a lifesaver.